 - to carry out other activities to further the objects of this Act, as directed by the Minister.

-The QSBC provides a range of services to small businesses under the Small Business Commissioner Act 2022 including providing information, support and assistance.
+The QSBC provides a range of services for small businesses under the Small Business Commissioner Act 2022 including raising awareness, sharing information, advocacy, and providing support and assistance.

 The QSBC also has jurisdiction of retail tenancy disputes and related mediations under the Retail Shop Leases Act 1994 (RSL Act).

 The Small Business Commissioner may make certain decisions under the SBC Act 2022.